bradwestness/bradwestness.github.io/_posts/2020/2020-08-08-switching-to-unifi.md

 If you go with software or a Cloud Key for the controller, you'll need a Security Gateway to perform routing functions on your network.
 If you go with one of the Dream Machine options, you don't need this as it's built into the Dream Machines (either normal or Pro).

+The Security Gateway is the thing that sits between the internet and your local network.
+You plug your cable or DLS modem into the WAN port on the Security Gateway, and then connect the LAN port to a switch.

 ### Switching

 There are an embarassment of switch options in the UniFi ecosystem.
 A whole bunch of various rackmount switches and a few more consumer-oriented options.
 Unless you have a truly stupid amount of hardware you plan to connect, I'd recommend either the newer 8-port UniFi Switch Lite 8 PoE, the UniFi Switch Lite 16 PoE.